Become A Better Teacher by One Percent Everyday

 Small Ways to Become One Percent Better At Teaching - A Few Ideas

-1. Take five minutes at the end of the school day to reflect on successes and challenges and to decide what you would like to accomplish tomorrow.
+1. Take five minutes at the end of the school day to reflect on successes and challenges and decide what you want to accomplish tomorrow.

-2. Create a few positive affirmations connected with teaching and recite them at set intervals throughout the school day.
+2. Create positive affirmations connected with teaching and recite them at set intervals throughout the school day.

 4. Learn something new with your students.

 5. Look to incorporate something new and different into your instruction.
-Put time aside for a small brainstorming session weekly or monthly.
-If you do this consistently it will add up over the months and years.
+Set aside time for a small brainstorming session weekly or monthly.
+If you do this consistently, it will add up over the months and years.

 6. We usually have that voice in the back of our minds that’s letting us know an area we can improve or a habit we should change.
 Pause and listen to it.
 Here is a list of effective teacher habits to help you get started.